Home office set-up guide

 To achieve an ergonomic desk set-up, there should be enough room to find a comfortable position for all your limbs with room to move.
 The height of your desk or surface should allow you to work comfortably, and also provide sufficient leg room.

 An ergonomic chair will provide the support you need while working from home.
-When setting up your chair or home office chair, there are some key things to consider:
+When setting up your chair, there are some key things to consider:

 - Seat height – you need the correct positioning for your work surface and your feet should be flat on the floor, or on a footrest.